curveball/http-errors/README.md

 console.log(isServerError(e)); // false
 ```

-Lastly, a few HTTP errors require or suggest including extra HTTP headers with
+Lastly, a few HTTP responses require or suggest including extra HTTP headers with
-more information about headers.
+more information about the error.
 For example, the `405 Method Not Allowed`
-header should contain an `Allow` header, and the `503 Service Unavailable`
+response should include an `Allow` header, and the `503 Service Unavailable`
 should have a `Retry-After` header.
 The built-in error classes include support
-for these:
+these:

 ```typescript
 import { MethodNotAllowed, ServiceUnavailable } from '@curveball/http-errors';